- Mean reversion in trading assumes that key measures like asset prices and return volatility tend to return to their historical averages over time.

 About risk management – With these trade opportunities, we always aim to set our profit targets at the moving average.
 Also, we can always place our stop loss slightly above the high when we are selling and below the low when entering a long position.

-Pros and Cons of Mean Reversion Trading
+Benefits and Limitations of the Mean Reversion Trading

 Mean reversion trading is a strategy that can be both rewarding and challenging, offering unique advantages and potential drawbacks.
 Let’s quickly see some of the pros and cons of this strategy.